Weight-Sharing Regularization: ALGORITHMS FOR

 \subsection{Imminent Collisions Algorithm}

 Matching the performance ceiling is easy on a sequential machine.
 In fact, apart from sorting, the rest of the algorithm can be implemented in $O(d)$ time.
-The key idea is that the order of collisions does not matter, \ie the collision operation is associative.
+The key idea is that the order of performing collisions does not matter, \ie the collision operation is associative.
 All that matters is which collisions occur.
-Thus, one can maintain a queue of detected future collisions and iteratively pop the queue, perform a collision, and push newly detected collisions into the queue.
+Thus, one can maintain a queue of all detected future collisions and iteratively pop the queue, perform a collision, check collisions for the new particle, and push newly detected collisions into the queue.
 To perform collisions efficiently, the vectors $x, v, m$ must be stored in doubly linked lists.

 A collision is detected whenever $(y_i = x_i + v_i) \geq (y_{i + 1} = x_{i + 1} + v_{i + 1})$.
-We will refer to these collisions as \textit{imminent collisions}, since they will occur regardless of other collisions.\footnote{Non-imminent collisions are harder to detect.
+We will refer to these collisions as \textit{imminent collisions} since they will occur regardless of other collisions.\footnote{Non-imminent collisions are harder to detect.
 For an if and only if condition for the collision of neighbouring particles, see \cref{sec:neighbour_collision}.} This algorithm is known in the literature as the \textit{pool adjacent violators algorithm}~\citep{best1990active}.

 The algorithm above can be parallelized to some extent.
 We can detect all imminent collisions and perform them in parallel.
 The process is repeated until there are no more imminent collisions.
 We call this algorithm, \ica (pseudocode is provided in \cref{sec:extra_algorithms}).